How HAB Hearing are dealing with coronavirus (COVID-19)

 We have stayed open as an organisation throughout the coronavirus pandemic (including through past and future localised spikes in transmission rates).
 We take extra safety and hygiene precautions to make sure we keep everyone safe.
 More details below.

 We are restricting ecommerce accessories orders (website, eBay and Amazon) to UK addresses only for now while we assess how deliveries outside the UK may be affected by the effect of coronavirus on the international postal system.
 For our loyal overseas customers please accept our apologies in these unprecedented times.
 (We hope to reinstate overseas orders as soon as possible).

 Wax Removal Service

 Our wax removal service is classified as an ‘essential service’ by the government.
-We can offer the service to some clients (not all).
+We can offer the service to some clients (not all) even through any localised and short term spikes in rates of infection.
 For details of our wax removal service click here.

 Repairs and Adjustments of Hearing Aids / Other Accessories / Equipment

 We are dealing with repairs mostly by post at present to minimise contact and to reduce the risk of transmission of coronavirus.
 For adjustments we ask you to bear with us while the situation becomes more normalised.
 There is no ‘walk-in’ service without an appointment at our clinic at present, any visitors MUST be screened via our triage system before being allowed in.